AriFordsham/lens-wiki/Overview.md

 "world"
 ```

-You can also write to then in something approaching an imperative style:
+You can also write to them in something approaching an imperative style:

 ```literate-haskell
 > _2 .~ 42 $ ("hello",0)